DavidDTessier/gcp-certifications/Security Engineer/Cloud IAM.md

 * Organization level.
   * The organization resource represents your company.
 IAM roles granted at this level are inherited by all resources under the organization.
 For more information, see Access control for organizations using IAM.
+    * Users who are not owners, including organization administrators, must be assigned either the `Organization Role Administrator role (roles/iam.organizationRoleAdmin)` or the IAM `Role Administrator role (roles/iam.roleAdmin)`.
+The IAM `Security Reviewer role (roles/iam.securityReviewer)` enables the ability to view custom roles but not administer them.

 * Folder level.
   * Folders can contain projects, other folders, or a combination of both.
 Roles granted at the highest folder level will be inherited by projects or other folders that are contained in that parent folder.
 For more information, see Access control for folders using IAM.